ameenalkurdy/ameenalkurdy.github.io/index.md

 description: Security Researcher
 ---

 The website is still in progeress...
-The website will include cybersecurity related topics, along with researches, guides, and write-ups.
+It will include cybersecurity related topics, along with researches, guides, and write-ups.
 Come back soon.. you won't regret it!